jansorg/marketplace-stats/README.md

 marketplace-stats -plugin-id 123456 -token-file token.txt -out report.html
 ```

+# Go Client for the JetBrains Marketplace
+Package `marketplace` contains a work-in-progress client for the REST API of the JetBrains marketplace.
+See [`main.go`](./main.go) how to use it.

 # Contributing
 This tool is made for my own plugins and requirements.
 I'm not planning to spend time to adjust it to the requirements of others.

-I'll gladly accept pull requests by others if these don't break existing functionality.
+I'll gladly accept pull requests, if they don't break existing functionality.

 # License
-This software is licensed under the GPL, version 3.
+This software is licensed under Apache License, version 2.0.